Maistos-Stack-Hub-Lab/Usb-Ups-Reset-Repo/.github/CONTRIBUTING.md

-# Contributing Guide

-Thanks for considering a contribution!
-Please follow these guidelines:
+Thanks for helping improve this project!
+Here's how to contribute:

+## Getting Started
+- Fork the repository
+- Clone your fork locally
-- Use feature branches.
+- Create a feature branch

-- Submit pull requests with clear titles and descriptions.
+## Development
+- Make your changes with proper commit messages
+- Add tests or verify functionality

+## Submitting Changes
+- Push to your fork and submit a pull request
-- Use the existing folder structure.
+- Fill out the pull request template
-- Write logs, use `bash -x` or `set -e` for debugging.
+- Link related issues

+Thank you for contributing!